Beer Judge Certification Program: Purpose

-The BJCP has three functions within the US beer community.
+The BJCP has three functions within the world-wide beer community.
 First, it provides a standards-based organization supplying qualified judges to both amateur and commercial brewing competitions designed to promote the appreciation of beer styles and their accurate production by brewers.
 The BJCP tracks members' participation as judges, organizers, or stewards in BJCP-sanctioned brewing competitions and awards continuing education units for participation.

 The BJCP also publishes style guidelines categorizing beer, mead, and cider styles.
 These guidelines are used in both the examination of Judges by the BJCP and, voluntarily, by brewing competition organizers; the BJCP also encourages prospective test-takers to study the available literature on styles and brewing.
 New style guidelines were released in May 2015.
-As well as better addressing world styles, the 2015 BJCP Style Guidelines comprise three separate documents for beer, mead, and cider styles, allowing them to be updated on different schedules.
+As well as better addressing world styles, the BJCP Style Guidelines comprise three separate documents for beer, mead, and cider styles, allowing them to be updated on different schedules.

 Finally, the BJCP organizes a program of beer examinations wherein test-takers complete a series of written questions regarding brewing, beer styles and judging and then perform six beer judging exercises.